pallavi-oke/adrx/ARCHITECTURE.md

 ## Key Design Decisions

-- **Three findings, hard cap.** A briefing with 10 findings is noise; 3 is a decision aid.
-The agent is instructed to prioritize by ROAS impact and actionability.
+- **Five findings, hard cap.** A briefing with 10 findings is noise; 5 is a useful morning scan.
+The agent is instructed to prioritize by ROAS impact and actionability, and to balance risks (problems to fix) with opportunities (winners to scale) when both exist in the data.

 - **Rule-based tools, reasoning agent.** The analysis functions compute standard metrics; the agent reasons about which to run, how to interpret them, and which findings are worth surfacing.
 The alternative — letting the agent write its own pandas code on the fly — would be more flexible but far less reliable for a v1.